Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 2: model-dependence of signals, classification of energy spectra

 Very roughly speaking, there are four broad categories of SM final states: \begin{enumerate} \item Hadronic / photon-rich continuum: if the DM annihilates to $\tau$ leptons, gauge bosons, or any combinations of quarks, then copious neutral and charged pions will be produced in the subsequent decays of those particles.
 Neutral pions decay to a photon pair ($\pi^0 \rightarrow \gamma \gamma$) with a 99\% branching ratio, so a broad spectrum of photons is produced.
-The charged pions decay dominantly to (anti)muons, neutrinos and anti-neutrinos; the (anti)muons decay to (anti)electrons, neutrinos and antineutrinos; thus these final states also imply copious production of neutrinos, electrons, and positrons with broad energy spectra.
+The charged pions decay dominantly to (anti)muons, neutrinos and antineutrinos; the (anti)muons decay to (anti)electrons, neutrinos and antineutrinos; thus these final states also imply copious production of neutrinos, electrons, and positrons with broad energy spectra.
 Given sufficient center-of-mass energy, heavier hadronic states can also be produced, including nuclei and anti-nuclei. \item Leptonic / photon-poor: the DM annihilation produces mostly electrons and muons.
 Photons are produced directly only as part of 3-body final states, by final state radiation or internal bremsstrahlung; the rate for photon production is suppressed, and the photon spectrum is typically quite hard, peaked toward the DM mass \cite{Birkedal:2005ep}.
 (Note that similar hard photon spectra can be produced if the DM decays into a mediator that subsequently decays to photons, e.g. Ref.~\cite{Ibarra:2012dw}.)
-Copious charged leptons are produced, along with neutrinos in the case of the muon final state; these spectra also tend to be harder / more peaked than those produced by hadronic final states. \item Lines: the DM annihilates directly to $\gamma \gamma$, or a monoenergetic photon plus another particle.
+Copious charged leptons are produced, along with neutrinos in the case of the muon final state; these spectra also tend to be harder / more peaked than those produced by hadronic final states. \item Photon lines: the DM annihilates directly to $\gamma \gamma$, or a monoenergetic photon plus another particle, or to another channel that produces a sharp peak in the photon signal as a function of energy.
 Such channels allow ``bump hunts'', and greatly reduce the possible astrophysical backgrounds; a clear detection of a gamma-ray spectral line would be very difficult to explain with conventional astrophysics.
-However, DM is known to carry no electric charge, and thus cannot couple directly to photons, so this signal must be suppressed at the 1-loop level at least, and is expected to be small. \item Neutrinos only: if the DM annihilates or decays solely to neutrinos, it is typically very difficult to observe.
+However, DM is known to carry no electric charge, and thus cannot couple directly to photons, so this signal must be suppressed at the 1-loop level at least, and is expected to be small.
+Any spectral peak with a width substantially smaller than the energy resolution of the relevant detector is observationally very similar to a line signal. \item Neutrinos only: if the DM annihilates or decays solely to neutrinos, it is typically quite difficult to observe, although there are constraints from high-energy neutrino telescopes (e.g. \cite{ANTARES:2020leh}).
+DM annihilation within the Sun could lead to a signal that is neutrino-dominated because they are the only particles that escape (see e.g. Ref.~\cite{Baratella:2013fya} for a discussion of the signal modeling in this case).
 At sufficiently high DM masses, production of neutrinos implies that the electroweak gauge bosons can be radiated from the interaction point, and the decays of these gauge bosons give a contribution similar to that from hadronic states as discussed above.
-In some circumstances these radiative corrections are more detectable than the primary neutrino signal. \end{enumerate}
+In some circumstances these radiative corrections are more detectable than the primary signal (e.g. \cite{Ciafaloni:2010ti}). \end{enumerate}